 Nigeria’s indefatigable banker-turned-film-maker Desmond Ovbiagele appears to have finally hit the big time with his searing depiction of the lives of two young Nigerian women taken hostage by extremists.
-Report by Gail Collins.

 Ben Amadasun of Netflix explains why this could be the much-longed-for turning point for African filmmaking.

 Gail Collins takes a journey through the history of African films and considers the future awaiting this flourishing industry.